 The energy sector plays a decisive role in a nation's sustainable economic development, both with regard to the availability of some of the earths's finite resources and to environmental impact.

-Considering the electricity sector alone, the Eu Council Directive sets as a goal a share of 26.4 percent of the indicator calculated as the incidence of total gross domestic electricity generation from renewable sources on gross domestic electricity consumption.
-This goal has been already achieved by Italy: in 2016, the share of gross domestic electricity consumption covered by renewable energy sources in Italy was 33.1 percent, a value unchanged compared to the previous year.
+Considering the electricity sector alone, the Eu Council Directive sets as a goal a share of 26.4% of the indicator calculated as the incidence of total gross domestic electricity generation from renewable sources on gross domestic electricity consumption.
+This goal has been already achieved by Italy: in 2016, the share of gross domestic electricity consumption covered by renewable energy sources in Italy was 33.1%, a value unchanged compared to the previous year.